Will I be radioactive after treatment?

 Will my hair fall out?

-The radiation treatments may cause hair loss but only within the area being treated.
-Your doctor will discuss this and any other possible side affects with you.
+The radiation treatments may cause hair loss, but only within the area being treated.
+Your doctor will discuss this and any other possible side effects with you.

 How often will I see my doctor?

 Your doctor will see you once a week to check on how you are doing during treatment.
 You can see the physician more frequently if you have questions or are having problems.

 Who do I talk to if I have a question?

 We encourage you to ask questions.
 You can ask any member of our staff at any time.
 If they cannot answer your question, they will find someone who can.

 Can I take my regular medication during my radiation treatments?

 Yes, in most cases.
 Be sure to let your doctor or nurse know what you are taking, including all prescription and over-the-counter medications.
 If you begin to take something new during your treatments, let us know.

 Yes, you may experience some fatigue after several weeks of treatment.

 What can I do to help in my treatments?